felipelealdefaria/felipelealdefaria/README.md

 **Frontend Developer** at @Codengage.

-My name is Luís **Felipe Leal** de Faria, I'm Brazilian, I'm 23 years old.
-Software developer since 2016.
-Currently my stack is more focused on JavaScript/TypeScript applications, however, I am always ready for new challenges.
+My name is Luís **Felipe Leal** de Faria, I'm a 22-year-old Brazilian.
+I have been a software developer since 2016.
+Currently, my stack is more focused on JavaScript/TypeScript applications; however, I am always ready for new challenges.

 ### **Want to get to know me better?**

-Get in touch and let's have a coffee ☕️:
+Get in touch with me and let's have a coffee ☕️:

 <p align="left">
   <a href="https://www.linkedin.com/in/lealluisf" alt="Linkedin">